 As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

-Now that we’re adults, we can assume — considering most of our mothers’ spines are intact — that certain childhood beliefs were entirely untrue.
-But, many eye and vision-related myths are carried into adulthood as truth.
-This can create some serious misconceptions about eye health.
+Now that we’re adults, we can assume that certain childhood beliefs may not have been entirely true.
+This can create some misconceptions about eye health.

 It’s time to set the record straight and uncover the truth about some common myths surrounding eyes and vision.